harish040506/Team-Debuggers/README.md

 The platform follows an Agentic AI paradigm, where the system continuously:

+  a.
 Understands the user’s profile
+  b.
 Reasons over skills, roles, and market expectations
+  c.
 Plans personalized improvement paths
+  d.
 Provides actionable feedback and next steps

+2. Problem Statement

+Hiring today operates as a black box.

+Many candidates:

+  a.
+Meet the stated job requirements
+  b.
+Perform reasonably well in tests
+  c.
+Still get rejected repeatedly

+Existing career platforms typically focus on:

+  a.
+Resume scoring
+  b.
+Aptitude tests
+  c.
+Generic skill recommendations

+However, these systems do not explain rejection in a comparative context.
+They fail to answer the most important question candidates have:

+“Why was someone else selected instead of me?”

+The lack of transparency leads to confusion, misdirected preparation, and repeated failure without clear feedback.